cbe453/arc-plato-intro/_episodes/12-cluster.md

 stored in the computer's memory.
 Disk refers to all storage that can be accessed like a file system.
 This is generally storage that can hold data permanently, i.e. data is still there even if the computer has been restarted.
-While this storage can be local (a hard drive installed inside of it), it is more common for nodes to connect to a shared, remote fileserver or cluster of servers.
+While this storage can be local (a hard drive installed inside of it), it is more common for nodes to connect to a shared, remote fileserver or cluster of servers as is the case with Usask HPC services (i.e. home directory, datastore, or project space that your group has access to).

 {% include figure.html url="" max-width="40%" file="/fig/node_anatomy.png" alt="Node anatomy" caption="" %}